 Vilnius may be the capital of Lithuania, but its moderate size makes it a perfect destination for those who like to be able to get around on foot to explore cobbled side-streets and courtyards.
 Slow down, take the weight off and enjoy Lithuania’s wide variety of dishes, set under a backdrop that includes one of the largest surviving medieval old towns in Northern Europe.
 Whether you’re after hearty meat dishes, foraged fruits or a glass of mead to warm the soul, you’re sure to find authentic Baltic flavours wherever you go

-This curious cold beetroot soup is not only delicious, it’s a treat to look at: lurid pink, garnished with fresh green herbs and hard-boiled eggs. Šaltibarščiai is made by mixing beetroot with cucumbers, onion, and a type of sourced milk called kefir before it’s blended and served with fried potatoes on the side.
+This curious cold beetroot soup is not only delicious, but it’s also a treat to look at: lurid pink, garnished with fresh green herbs and hard-boiled eggs. Šaltibarščiai is made by mixing beetroot with cucumbers, onion, and a type of sourced milk called kefir before it’s blended and served with fried potatoes on the side.

 Where to try it: In the summer months you are likely to spot Šaltibarščiai on many menus around the city as it’s both tasty and easy to make, but Saula (Didziolji str.
 26) serves a classic version in a beautiful setting.